dgtized/scrapyard/README.md

 Each key is used as a prefix in the directory or bucket specified.
 If the prefix matches multiple cache keys, the most recently modified key is selected.

+## Legal Keys & Special Syntax

+Keys can be any sequence of alphanumeric characters including dash, underscore, or period.
+All other characters will be converted into exclamation marks.
+When pre-processing keys if the special syntax `#(filename)` is found, that will be replaced with the `SHA1` checksum of the contents of `filename`, or an empty string if the file is not present.
+Multiple keys can be specified delimited by commas.
+It is recommended to double quote the key(s) argument.

 ## Logging

 Logging is provided on standard error, and keys found or affected by the command are reported to standard out.